Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 data_for_model = shuffle(data_for_model, random_state = 42)
 ```

-We also investigate the class balance of our dependent variable - which is important when assessing classification accuracy.
+I also investigated the class balance of my dependent variable - which was important when assessing classification accuracy.

 ```python
 # Assess the class balance of the dependent variable
 data_for_model["signup_flag"].value_counts(normalize = True)
 ```
 <br>
-From the last step in the above code, we see that **69% of customers did not sign up and 31% did**.
-This tells us that while the data isn't perfectly balanced at 50:50, it isn't *too* imbalanced either.
-Because of this, and as you will see, we make sure to not rely on classification accuracy alone when assessing results - also analyzing Precision, Recall, and F1-Score.
+From the last step in the above code, I saw that **69% of customers did not sign up and 31% did**.
+This told mes that while the data wasn't perfectly balanced at 50:50, it wasn't *too* imbalanced either.
+Because of this, I made sure to not rely on classification accuracy alone when assessing results - also analyzing Precision, Recall, and F1-Score.

 <br>
 ### Data Preprocessing <a name="logreg-preprocessing"></a>

-For Logistic Regression we have certain data preprocessing steps that need to be addressed, including:
+For Logistic Regression, I had certain data preprocessing steps that needed to be addressed, including:

 * Missing values in the data
 * The effect of outliers